 Property includes anything of value, such as tangible objects, intangible personal property, and real estate.
 Deprive means to withhold property permanently or long enough to strip the owner of its economic value or to dispose of the property in such a way that the owner won't likely recover it.

-New Jersey laws also identify a number of specific types of theft offenses, including:
+New Jersey laws also identify several specific types of theft offenses, including:

 New Jersey classifies many theft offenses according to the value of the property involved in the offense, as well as the type of property involved and the manner in which it was taken.
 Below is a summary of the different levels of theft and the possible penalties for each level.